 If you managed to read through the quotes, hopefully you’ll be inspired to read the whole article.
 It paints an amazing picture of a city, it’s people, and what the passing of time can do.

 Empathy.
-I forgot who said to me, once, years ago, that if I was going to count on the world to have empathy I better prepare for some pain.
+I forgot who told me, years ago, that if I was going to count on the world to have empathy I better prepare for some pain.
 It might have been my friend Rayford, or it might have just been in a passing conversation.
 Anyway, empathy is why I associate with Detroit.
 Why I follow the headlines, and why, even in sports this year, I pulled for the Lions nearly every Sunday.
-Detroit more than any city could be arguably the most representative of what made America great.
+Detroit more than any city could be the most representative of what made America great.
 An American entrepreneur invented the automobile in Detroit.
 That same man then transformed the manufacturing world both in terms of process and pay, almost in one swoop, fashioning a middle class and ushering in a new era.
 It was symbolic of the prosperity of America.
 Today it doesn’t just hurt.
 It bleeds, aches, and hemorrhages.
 And by some logic that escapes me, as a nation we feel like it doesn’t reflect us.
 That Detroit never represented us and that it’s nothing like us.
 It’s in this that I think the joke is on us.
 Detroit was America and, I think we’ll see in coming decades, it is America.
 I feel for Detroit to my core.

 Stories.
 Everyone loves stories.
 I’m not sure if it’s the years of watching movies, reading books, or studying marketing that’s made me realize that stories matter.
 They’re everything.
 It’s how we make decisions.
 Decide who to love.
 Who to hate.
 What job to take.
 Who we are.
 What we think.
 Who to vote for.

 Given the historical inauguration about to take place, let’s talk about politics.
 The story of John Kerry as an aloof, patrician, out-of-touch elitist was an easy story for people to believe.
 His features made him look like he should be in a painting, the apparent botox didn’t help either.
-His overall demeanor played perfectly into a story that actually didn’t match that well with his life story.
+His overall demeanor played perfectly into a story that actually didn’t match that well with his life.
 But no matter, the facts in front of us fit a frame, and so we had our story.
 One would think that given his background as the son of a former President, a legacy at Yale, etc, etc President George W. Bush would have made a far more natural target for the elitist story.
 But it came down to demeanor again, and President W had this down home, aw shucks manner.
 Yale, Harvard, President’s son, company CEO by birth — none of that matters when the facts in front of us, the ones that we can digest with very little work and effort, don’t fit the frame.
 And so no one cared to look any further.
 We had our story.
 And our decision.

 And so we’re back to Detroit.
 The problem with Detroit is the story.
 Since it seems that most of America gave up on American cars years ago, it’s an easy story to understand and tell.
-Detroit makes crappy cars and so Detroit deserves this.
+Detroit made crappy cars and so Detroit deserves this.
 “Make cars people want!”
 “Make cars that don’t break down!”
 These are the facts in front of us, and it’s a story that’s easy to understand.
 That’s what screwed Detroit.
 Our financial companies and investment bankers betrayed hundreds of millions of American.
 We’re still unsure how the deep the damage they wrought on the global economy and America (taxpayer, government, and future?) is.
 Yet, despite taking practically 100X (or more) more money from us, there’s no convenient story here for us.
-How the hell does one easily and quickly grasp, with zero effort, a story involving characters called tranches, credit default swaps, collateralize securities, non-government entities, and so on.
+How the hell does one easily and quickly grasp a story involving characters called tranches, credit default swaps, collateralize securities, non-government entities, and so on.
 Clearly you can’t.
 And no one did.
 We don’t really even try.
 But Detroit.
 That’s a story we know.
 And we’re all poorer for thinking we understand it.